Benoît Badiashile

-Benoît Ntambue Badiashile Mukinayi Baya (born 26 March 2001) is a French professional footballer who plays as a centre-back for club Chelsea.
+Benoît Ntambue Badiashile Mukinayi Baya (born 26 March 2001) is a French professional footballer who plays as a centre-back for Serie A club Napoli, on loan from club Chelsea.

 Early life

 Benoît Ntambue Badiashile Mukinayi Baya was born on 26 March 2001 in Limoges, Haute-Vienne and is of Congolese descent.

 Club career

 Monaco

 On 5 February 2018, Badiashile signed his first professional contract with Monaco.
 He made his professional debut on 11 November, in a 4–0 Ligue 1 loss to Paris Saint-Germain.

 Chelsea

 On 5 January 2023, Badiashile signed with Premier League club Chelsea on a seven-and-a-half-year contract for a transfer fee reported by The Guardian to be £32.7 million (€37 million).
 On 15 January 2023, Badiashile made his debut for Chelsea, starting against Crystal Palace in the Premier League.
 The French defender played the entire game and earned his new club a clean sheet as Chelsea won 1–0.